Government prepared to order end to postal strike in coming days: minister

 “We are, of course, very preoccupied with the fact that Christmas is coming, important shopping days are coming and we need to see a resolution to that,” Trudeau said as he arrived in Ottawa for a meeting with his cabinet.

-The Canadian Union of Postal Workers on Monday turned down an offer for a holiday cooling-off period and a possible $1,000 bonus for its 50,000 members, saying it would only mean postal employees continuing to work under the same conditions the union is trying to have changed.
+The postal workers’ union on Monday turned down an offer for a holiday cooling-off period and a possible $1,000 bonus for its 50,000 members, saying it would only mean postal employees continuing to work under the same conditions the union is trying to have changed.

-Major issues in nearly a full year of bargaining have included what CUPW calls an “injury crisis,” along with gender inequality, overburdening and precarious work.
+Major issues in nearly a full year of bargaining have included what the union calls an “injury crisis,” along with gender inequality, overburdening and precarious work.

 The latest round of rotating strikes hit several Ontario communities Tuesday including Woodstock, St. Thomas, Chatham and three locations in Scarborough, as well as Prince George, B.C.